hunteryt17/Final_Robotics/README.md

 ## Future Work

-- One aspect of the bot that we would improve upon in the future would be increasing the complexity of the bots actions.
+* One aspect of the bot that we would improve upon in the future would be increasing the complexity of the bots actions.
 There are two main ways that we thought we could do this.
 The first would be increasing the complexity of the fetch/find action by including object detection and avoidance on top of having the bot search for the object (discussed more further on).
 We could have also included further more complex actions such as an obstacle course that the bot could run or including a ramp that the bot would traverse over.
-- maybe make the learning algorithm more robust?
+* maybe make the learning algorithm more robust?
-- As mentioned earlier, we considered making the bot more complex through having it search and avoid obstacles when performing fetch/find.
+* As mentioned earlier, we considered making the bot more complex through having it search and avoid obstacles when performing fetch/find.
 In the future, we also would have liked to include walls and a defined room that way the bot could search around this space for the dumbbells and avoid any ways/obstacles in the way.
 It might better mimic a dog looking around a room for their favorite toy and bringing it back to the owner.
-- defining convergence

 ## Takeaways